Severe Thunderstorm Warning issued for Cayuga, Chenango, Cortland, Madison, Oneida, Onondaga by NWS - News Break

 Severe Thunderstorm Warning issued for Cayuga, Chenango, Cortland, Madison, Oneida, Onondaga by NWS

-Effective: 2021-05-26 13:36:00 EDT Expires: 2021-05-26 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Heavy rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Cayuga; Chenango; Cortland; Madison; Oneida; Onondaga A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM EDT FOR ONEIDA...MADISON...SOUTHEASTERN CAYUGA...NORTHERN CORTLAND SOUTHEASTERN ONONDAGA AND NORTHWESTERN CHENANGO COUNTIES At 135 PM EDT, severe thunderstorms were located along a line extending from 6 miles west of Boonville to near Sempronius, moving east at 40 mph.
+Effective: 2021-05-26 13:19:00 EDT Expires: 2021-05-26 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cayuga; Chenango; Cortland; Madison; Oneida; Onondaga The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Oneida County in central New York Madison County in central New York Southeastern Cayuga County in central New York Northern Cortland County in central New York Onondaga County in central New York Northwestern Chenango County in central New York * Until 215 PM EDT. * At 118 PM EDT, severe thunderstorms were located along a line extending from 8 miles east of Redfield to Genoa, moving east at 40 mph.
 HAZARD...60 mph wind gusts and penny size hail.
-SOURCE...Law enforcement has reported numerous trees and wires down in Onondaga county.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Syracuse, Utica, Rome, De Witt, Sullivan, Oneida, Kirkland, Lenox, Pompey and Lee.
+SOURCE...Trees and Wires downed in Marcellus.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Onondaga, Syracuse, Utica, Rome, De Witt, Sullivan, Oneida, Kirkland, Lenox and Pompey.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov